ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 whatis(&quot;URL: https://github.com/HenrikBengtsson/shellcheck-repl, https://github.com/HenrikBengtsson/shellcheck-repl/blob/master/README.md (documentation), https://github.com/HenrikBengtsson/shellcheck-repl/blob/master/NEWS.md (changelog)&quot;)
 whatis([[
 Description: ShellCheck is a great tool for validating your Unix shell scripts.
 It will parse the scripts and warn about mistakes, errors, and potential problems.
 This tool - shellcheck-repl - brings ShellCheck validation to the Bash read-eval-print loop (REPL), i.e. the Bash prompt.
 Getting this type of validation and feedback at the prompt lowers the risk of damaging mistakes and will help you become a better Bash user and developer.
 Examples: Try `echo $HOME` before and after loading this module.
-To deactive, start a new shell.
+To deactive, unload module, or start a new shell.
 Warning: Only the most recent version of this software will be kept.
 ]])